728 x 90

 “I gotta knock him out, I gotta knock him out,” remembers trainer Terry Moore in the March 4th, 1974 Sports Illustrated article titled, “On the Block: Way of All Flesh," by author John Schulian.
 “Leo, you already done punched holes in the man," replied Moore.
 "He said, ‘I know, but I gotta knock him out.’”
 Described as “relentlessly aggressive” and as “always hunting them,” Saenz is one of the best fighters to ever come out of Baltimore, Maryland.

 “‘This guy,’ says Eli (Hanover) of the kid, ‘is the best fighter I’ve seen in the past 30 years potential-wise.
 If he don’t become a champion, it’s because he didn’t try.
 He can be what you’d call the Rolls-Royce of boxing.’”
-Although Saenz was the #10 ranked middleweight in the world according to the March 1977 issue of The Ring magazine, today “Kid” is far removed from the world of professional boxing though he still looks back on his career in the ring with pride and fond memories.
+Although Saenz was the #10 ranked middleweight in the world according to the March 1977 issue of Ring magazine, today “Kid” is far removed from the world of professional boxing though he still looks back on his career in the ring with pride and fond memories.

 Reversing the sands of time to offer a small glimpse of what the middleweight picture looked like back in the mid to late 1970s, according to a May 9th, 2007 BrickCityBoxing.com article titled, “’Gloves Gone By’: Casey Gacic,” author Jim Amato writes that, “Gacic bounced back with two decision wins and then he outfought rugged Leo Saenz as part of the controversial United States Tournament.
 Eight months later Casey was outscored by another undefeated prospect Edgar ‘Bad News’ Wallace.
 In 1978 Casey returned to Cleveland as he won a points verdict over Charles Carey.
 Then it was back to Madison Square Garden where Casey took on contender Mike Baker.”

-“During the summer of 1976, King, an instinctive reader of trends, noticed the national enthusiasm for America’s boxing team at the Montreal Olympics,” writes author Jack Newfield in his 1995 book titled, “The Life and Crimes of Don King: The Shame of Boxing in America,”
+“During the summer of 1976, King, an instinctive reader of trends, noticed the national enthusiasm for America’s boxing team at the Montreal Olympics,” explains author Jack Newfield in his 1995 book titled, “The Life and Crimes of Don King: The Shame of Boxing in America,”

 According to Newfield, “King sensed the upsurge in nationalism and patriotism as five Americans won gold medals for the first time, including Sugar Ray Leonard and the Spinks brothers.
 Leon and Michael.
 The notion of organizing a tournament to crown an American champion was in the air.”

-Interestingly, according to the book, “On July 30, King sent Ring magazine a $10,000 check “to alleviate expenses incurred in preparing the ratings of the many fighters that will be participants in the tournament.”
+Interestingly, according to the book, “On July 30, King sent Ring magazine a $10,000 check 'to alleviate expenses incurred in preparing the ratings of the many fighters that will be participants in the tournament.'”

 “Also,” writes Newfield, “King contrived to have as many white fighters as possible in the tournament, knowing their commercial value, recognizing the commercial success of the film Rocky.
 When some at ABC questioned the ability of these white fighters, like Bill Cline (Chris’s son), Pat Dolan, Tom Prater, John Sullivan and Casey Gacic, King’s rebuttal was always ‘The public wants to see fights between white and black fighters,’ which was certainly true.”

 Reflecting on his fight with Gacic, according to Saenz, “They robbed me.
 I think he was with what’s his name, who’s that big guy down in California with the hair sticking out?
 Don King.
 He came back,” remembers Saenz.
 “They robbed me.
 They robbed me.
-Hey, listen!” shouts Saenz over top of me as he notices I'm about to ask some follow up questions.
+Hey, listen!” shouts Saenz over top of me as he senses I'm about to ask some follow up questions.
 “Don King came up to my dressing room and gave me $18,000… in cash.
 Cold cash.”

 “For what?”
 I asked somewhat rhetorically.
 “What did he give you the money for?”